navapbc/template-infra/README.md

 ## Application Requirements

 Applications must meet [these requirements](/template-only-docs/application-requirements.md) to be used with this template.
-If you're using one of the [Platform application templates](https://github.com/navapbc/platform?tab=readme-ov-file#platform-templates), these requirements are already met.
+If you're using a [Platform application template](https://github.com/navapbc/platform?tab=readme-ov-file#platform-templates), these requirements are already met.

 ### Multiple Applications